Who we are:

 CSH is seeking an enthusiastic, results-oriented individual who has a passion for the CSH mission and possesses the leadership and management skills necessary to advance our work.
-You should have project management skills and understand the nature of working with fee-for-service contracts and be able to manage workload and project deliverables within a specific time frame.
-You will deliver technical assistance through consulting contracts to support our local offices and work in areas where CSH does not have an office presence.
-Projects focus on engaging systems and communities, aligning resources to create new supportive housing, and ensuring quality services and operations.
+You should have project management skills and understand the nature of working with fee-for-service and deliverables focused contracts.
+You will work state-wide to expand housing and services solutions for vulnerable populations such as high utilizers of health care and justice systems, transitioning youth or child welfare involved families, individuals with developmental disabilities, and individuals and families experiencing homelessness.
+You will focus on engaging systems and communities, aligning resources to create new supportive housing, and ensuring quality services and operations.

 CSH is seeking a professional strong in project management, setting priorities and who works well independently within a multi-disciplinary team environment.
 If you demonstrate these skills and have experience with housing and service models for vulnerable populations, CSH needs you.